kiosion/toru/README.md

 #### Border radius

-The border radius of the embed can be specified using `?borderRadius=<radius:int>`
+The border radius of the embed can be specified as an integer by appending `?borderRadius=<radius>`

 #### Cover radius

-The border radius of the album art can be specified using `?coverRadius=<radius:int>`
+The border radius of the album art can be specified as an integer by appending `?coverRadius=<radius>`

 #### Response type

 There are three response types: 'cover' for the cover art resource, 'json' for the raw JSON response, or 'embed' / unspecified for the embed (default).
-These can be specified using `?res=<type:string>`
+These can be specified as a string by appending `?res=<type>`

 ## Building 🔨

 - `npm i` to install all dependancies and dev tools
 - Create an .env file in the root directory, and provide a last.fm API key + secret
 - Then:
-	- `npm run dev` if building for development
+	- `npm run dev` to build + run for development
-	- `npm run build`, then `npm run serve` if building for production.
-JS files are stored in ./dist
+	- `npm run build`, then `npm run serve` if building for production
+- Built JS files are saved to ./dist, and the app is served at localhost:3000

 ## Contribute ✍️
 If you're knowledgeable with Node.js, Express.js, Typescript, or working on similar projects, feel free to contribute!